 Admission to candidacy indicates that a doctoral student has a significant knowledge of the field and the specialty; knows how to use academic resources; has the potential to do original and independent research, scholarship, or creative work; and will likely complete the dissertation.

-Students must apply for candidacy using the Application for Candidacy Form available on the Graduate College website.
+Students must apply for candidacy using the Candidacy Application for Doctoral Degree available on the Graduate College website.
 The Dean of the Graduate College approves and designates the advancement to candidacy upon the completion of certain academic milestones administered and evaluated by the faculty of the program.

 Before applying for candidacy, students must satisfy and supply proof to the Graduate College of the following requirements:

 - Approval and assignment of the dissertation committee by the Graduate College Dean;

 - Finalization of an approved Program of Study (approved by student’s dissertation and/or graduate committee);

 - Residency requirement is met;